FarsBein/react-chess-game/README.md

 ♟️ A simple chess game built to test drag and drop for pc, and touch functionalities for mobile.

 ## To run react-chess
-Type "npm start" on the file directry on your terminal, The game will open on http://localhost:3000/:
+Type "npm start" on the file directory on your terminal, The game will open on http://localhost:3000/:

 <img src="preview images/chess_1.JPG" height="300" />